-Hawaii’s Kilauea volcano erupts within national park
+Hawaii’s Kilauea volcano erupts, lava fountains form in park

 Earlier Wednesday, officials said increased earthquake activity and ground swelling had been detected, and at that time raised the alert levels accordingly.

-Kilauea had a major eruption in 2018 that destroyed scores of homes and displaced thousands of residents.
-Before that eruption, the volcano had been slowly erupting for decades, but not in residential areas.
-The same area of the volcano that began erupting Wednesday also erupted in December and lasted until May.
+Kilauea had a major eruption in 2018 that destroyed more than 700 homes and displaced thousands of residents.
+Before that eruption, the volcano had been slowly erupting for decades, but mostly not in densely populated residential areas.

+Before the major 2018 eruption, Kilauea had been erupting since 1983 and streams of lava occasionally covered rural farms and homes.
+During that time, the lava sometimes reached the ocean, causing dramatic interactions with the water.

+Over four months in 2018, Kilauea spewed enough lava to fill 320,000 Olympic-sized swimming pools, burying an area more than half the size of Manhattan in up to 80 feet (24 meters) of now-hardened lava.
+The molten rock reduced landmarks, streets and neighborhoods to a vast field of blackened boulders and volcanic shard.

+Hon said these types of eruptions could be happening for years as the volcano fills up.

+“We do know that one thing that happens is that the magma keeps coming in to Kilauea at a pretty constant rate and so it’s either filling the inside of the volcano and repressurize it or it’s coming out to the surface.”

-Hawaii Volcanoes National Park spokeswoman Jessica Ferracane told The Associated Press that she had not yet arrived at the park, but that colleagues reported seeing some lava spatter and glow within the summit crater.
+Hawaii Volcanoes National Park spokesperson Jessica Ferracane told The Associated Press that she had not yet arrived at the park, but that colleagues reported seeing some lava spatter and glow within the summit crater.

 “He saw that from Volcano House, which is at least 2 miles away from the eruption site, so I suspect … we’ll be able to see a pretty glow, and who knows what else,” she said.